Jieyusz/Jieyusz.github.io/_publications/2024_zheng_slowness.md

 # Links to the paper

-[Arxiv](https://arxiv.org/abs/2408.10234): included the first draft and discussions on Aphaxiv
+[Arxiv](https://arxiv.org/abs/2408.10234): the latest preprint (same content as on Neuron)

+[Alphaxiv](https://www.alphaxiv.org/abs/2408.10234): includes the discussions about the first draft and author responses.
+The comments are still being monitored by the authors.

 [Neuron Perspective](https://www.cell.com/neuron/fulltext/S0896-6273(24)00808-0): the camera-ready version

-# Media coverage to date
+# Media coverage to date (in rough alphabetical order)

 [Caltech News](https://www.caltech.edu/about/news/thinking-slowly-the-paradoxical-slowness-of-human-behavior) *Thinking Slowly: The Paradoxical Slowness of Human Behavior*